rahulkadamid/AWS-MakeAPizza/README.md

 Making a pizza web application using complete AWS Stack

 ## Goal
-* The goal is to build a web application which uses complete Stack of AWS services like EC2, S3, DynamoDB, RDS, ElastiCache etc.
+* The goal is to build a scalable web application which uses complete Stack of AWS services like EC2, S3, DynamoDB, RDS, ElastiCache etc. with load balancing and auto-scaling features.
 * This web application enables users to create pizzas using various ingredients and view pizzas creted by others.

 ## System Design